yonasBSD/nerdlog/README.md

 - Implement configs, since locally I need jumphost but on worker I don't, and also right now all nodes are hardcoded
-- In config, instead of Hostname+Port, use Addr: this way there will be no confusion between "host name" and "hostname"